 Camilla Arvastson is a Project Assistant in the Outreach, Advocacy and Knowledge team in ISSAT.

-Her role includes research and supporting the development of operational tools and knowledge products in the area of SSR and contributing to ISSAT’s methodology and guidance products on country-specific and thematic issues.
-She also contributes to development of advocacy materials and is responsible for maintaining ISSAT’s website and Community of Practice.
+Her role includes supporting the development of knowledge products and operational tools in the area of SSR as well as contributing to ISSAT’s methodology and guidance products on country-specific and thematic issues.
+She also contributes to advocacy materials and is responsible for maintaining ISSAT’s website and Community of Practice.

 Camilla holds a Master Degree in Peace and Conflict Research from Uppsala University, including exchange studies in Conflict and Coexistence from the Heller School at Brandeis University.
 Her focus has been on the nexus of security and development in post-conflict and fragile contexts, with special emphasis on statebuilding, SSR and prevention.
 Additionally, she holds two Bachelor’s degrees in Political Science and in International Relations from the University of Gothenburg, Sweden.

 Camilla speaks Swedish and English and other Nordic languages.
 She also knows French and Spanish.